Japanese name: In English and other Western languages

-In English, the names of living or recently deceased Japanese are generally given surname last and without macrons.
+In English, the names of modern Japanese after the Meiji era are generally given surname last and without macrons.
 Historical figures are given surname first and with macrons, if available.

 Haruko Momoi at the Anime Expo 2007 in Los Angeles; her name card features a spelling of her name ("Halko Momoi") written surname last.
 In Japanese, her name is (桃井はるこ, Momoi Haruko).

 As of 2008, when using English and other Western languages, Japanese people usually give their names in an order reversed from the traditional Japanese naming order, with the family name after the given name, instead of the given name after the family name.
 Beginning in Meiji period Japan, in many English-language publications, the naming order of modern-day Japanese people was reversed into the family name last order.
 The adoption of a Western naming order by Japanese people when writing or speaking in European languages, and when attending Western style or international events such as balls, formed part of the wider Meiji period adoption of aspects of Western culture in efforts to present Japan as a country as developed and advanced as its global neighbours.